 Feature-Based Clustering of Simulated Time Series Using Ordinal Pattern Analysis

-Ordinal pattern analysis has emerged as a promising alternative, providing a robust and computationally efficient approach to analysing time series data.
-Ordinal pattern analysis is used in this research to analyze time series made by the Autoregressive (AR), Moving Average (MA), and combined model called the Autoregressive Moving Average (ARMA) models.
-At its core, ordinal pattern analysis involves converting time series data into a sequence of symbols that represent ordering relationships among data points within a specific time window.
-This helps find the common ordinal patterns (main patterns), even when the data is noisy.
+Ordinal pattern analysis has emerged as a promising alternative to analysing time series data, providing a robust and computationally efficient approach.
+Ordinal pattern analysis is used in this research to analyse simulated time series under Autoregressive (AR), Moving Average (MA), and Autoregressive Moving Average (ARMA) models.
+Ordinal pattern analysis involves converting time series data into a sequence of symbols that represent ordering relationships among data points within specific time windows.
+Then, the Shannon entropy and the Statistical Complexity are computed from the histogram of symbols.
 The method detects small differences between models and sample sizes.
-By analysing these patterns, it also helps spot changes in system behaviour that may show errors or model changes.

 This study presents a simulation-based experiment into time series clustering using ordinal pattern analysis.
-The primary research focus was on identifying the distinguishing characteristics of AR, MA, and ARMA models through ordinal patterns.
+The primary research focus was on identifying the distinguishing characteristics of AR, MA, and ARMA models through ordinal patterns features.
 Synthetic time series were generated with the time window called as an embedding dimension of 3 and varying lengths (n=500 and n=1000), ensuring models satisfy stringent parameter constraints for stationarity and invertibility.
 The experimental design incorporates four models structural variations (M1–M4), which depend on the parameter variation within each AR, MA, and ARMA type of the model, with coefficients systematically varied as specified in the experimental table (Attached in Annex 1).
 The experimental design considers several variants for each AR, MA, and ARMA model type, labelled in the form Model_Type_M1 to Model_Type_M4, with each model representing a distinct parameter setting (see Annex 1).
 For robustness, 100 independent replications were performed for each model configuration.

 Ordinal patterns were extracted for each time series to compute permutation entropy and statistical complexity.
 Clustering structures were then analyzed in the entropy–complexity plane, serving as the main feature space for model discrimination.
 Distinct clusters corresponding to the type of the model classes (AR, MA, and ARMA) were observed, with clear separation the highest coefficients with -0.8 and 0.8, particularly evident for series of length 1000 (Figures 1 and 2).
 For small sample series (n = 500), observed patterns were more dispersed, indicating greater variability in entropy–complexity estimates for smaller samples.
 As the series length increased, cluster centers became more stable and intra-group scatter decreased, demonstrating the stabilizing effect of larger sample sizes on ordinal-based features.